MarcNickl/Screen_Studies-Year-3/_SS_Y3_Main .md

 ## Henri Decaë

-Look at Henri Decae's work with Jean-Pierre Melville and François Truffaut on 400 Blows Henri Decae also worked with Jacques Dupont
+Look at Henri Decae's work with Jean-Pierre **Melville** and François Truffaut on 400 Blows Henri Decae also worked with Jacques Dupont

-**Henri Decaë was a French cinematographer who was known for his contributions to the realism movement in cinema.
+He started out as a still photographer

 Decaë began his career in the 1940s, and quickly gained a reputation for his ability to create naturalistic, highly detailed images.

-He worked on a number of films in the 1950s and 1960s that were known for their realistic portrayal of everyday life, including "Rififi" and "Bob le Flambeur".
-Decaë was also known for his ability to shoot on location, which helped to further enhance the sense of realism in his films.
-Despite his focus on realism, Decaë was also able to create striking and imaginative visuals, and his work continues to be celebrated by filmmakers and critics alike.**
+he was also known for his ability to shoot on location, which helped to further enhance the sense of realism in his films

 ## Raoul Coutard

-**Coutard was known for his ability to work quickly and efficiently, and his use of natural light allowed him to shoot in a variety of locations without the need for heavy and expensive lighting equipment.
-His use of soft light was instrumental in the development of the French New Wave style of filmmaking,**

 Raoul Coutard's more notible work with soft light was in [-@godardPetitSoldat1963]